Timbral listening: Barundi whispered Inanga or Inanga Chucotée in Africa

 This music employs a fundamental drone and overtone harmonics.
 It consists of "a whispered text, accompanied by the inanga, a trough zither of eight strings.
 To listen correctly (using timbral listening), one must consider "the effect of the combined timbres of the noisy whisper and the inanga" as a whole sound.

 Some forms of contemporary electronic music

 More recently, computers and synthesizers are being used by contemporary composers to produce timbral-centered music.
 Contemporary composers state timbral listening as the correct technique to adopt in listening to and analysing their timbre (as opposed to pitch) based compositions.
+In the context of electronic music, the approach of spectromorphology provides ways to describe the temporally shifting nature of timbre, following an article by Denis Smalley named Spectromorphology explaining sound shapes (1997).
 'Pure timbres' are explored using methods such as granular synthesis in works such as Dragon of the Nebula by Mara Helmuth.

 Shakuhachi music in Japan

 The music produced by the Shakuhachi end blown flute such as honkyoku, contains timbral variations that are of equal importance to pitch variations.
 These timbral variations are indicated in Shakuhachi musical notation.